Jewellery box: Precious animals Luxury wildness.

 The scarabs and snakes from ancient Egypt adorned Queens and Kings.
 The renaissance enamelled pendants featured various animals.
 Pins and brooches in the shape of animals were very fashionable during the Victorian Romantic Period.
-The ring Prince Albert gave to Queen Victoria for their engagement had a serpent with an emerald set in its head; the snake being the symbol of eternal love.
+Prince Albert gave Queen Victoria for their engagement a serpent ring with an emerald set on its head, the snake symbolising eternal love.
 Notably, the Art Nouveau era produced magnificent colourful butterflies, dragonflies and birds.
-By the way, the Art Nouveau was so incredibly rich in jewellery design that it deserves a chapter on its own.
-So let’s leave it for some other day.

 Cartier and Precious Animals

-More recently, Cartier designed an array of birds using precious gemstones for their colourful plumage.
-Jeanne Toussaint, of Cartier, designed for the Duchess of Windsor in 1940, one of the most impressive and famous bird brooches in history, a flamingo in platinum and yellow gold set with brilliant-cut diamonds, emeralds, sapphires and rubies, which became the Duchess’ favourite brooch.
-Actually, since Toussaint’s arrival at Cartier, the French jewellery house has been invaded by fantastic animals and insects, particularly birds and jewelled cats as panthers, leopards and tigers.
+Cartier recently designed an array of birds using precious gemstones for their colourful plumage.
+Jeanne Toussaint of Cartier, designed for the Duchess of Windsor in 1940, one of the most impressive and famous bird brooches in history, a flamingo in platinum and yellow gold set with brilliant-cut diamonds, emeralds, sapphires and rubies, which became the Duchess’ favourite brooch.
+Since Toussaint arrived at Cartier, the French jewellery house has been invaded by fantastic animals and insects, particularly birds and jewelled cats such as panthers, leopards and tigers.

 Birds of Paradise

 During that same period, other French houses such as Mauboussin, Van Cleef & Arpels, Boucheron and Boivin, and in the USA, Verdura and Raymond Yard, all made exuberant jewellery depicting colourful animals.
-Many of these designs were with detachable parts that could be used separately and that showed great craftsmanship and imagination.
-Van Cleef & Arpels for example, produced a fantastic bracelet in a honeycomb pattern and on it, three bees that could each, be detached and used as separate brooches.
-Birds of Paradise, with their wonderful plumage, were the number one choice of the jewellery designers.
+Many of these designs had detachable parts that could be used separately, showing great craftsmanship and imagination.
+Van Cleef & Arpels, for example, produced a fantastic bracelet in a honeycomb pattern and on it, three bees could be detached and used as separate brooches.
+Birds of Paradise, with their incredible plumage, were the number one choice of the jewellery designers.